christytan/OCI-GoldenGate/workshops/atp-d/README.md

 # Working with Autonomous Transaction Processing - Dedicated
 </td></tr><table>

+Oracle's Dedicated Autonomous Transaction Processing service allows an organization to Rethink Database IT, enabling a customizable private database cloud in the public cloud.
+The dedicated choice makes it possible to deliver a self-service database capability that aligns with organizational structure.
+Different lines of business or project teams can have complete autonomy in their individual execution while the company itself gets a fleet wide simplified aggregation of overall health, availability and cost management.
+This separation of Fleet vs Database administration allows simple budgeting controls and resource isolation without getting in the way of the line of business execution.
+And a dedicated database deployment will support the entire spectrum of needs from simple apps to apps that require the highest governance, consistent performance and operational controls

 These workshop labs provide step-by-step directions to setting up and using your dedicated Autonomous database platform in the Oracle Cloud Infrastructure.

-Lab 100 deals with setting up the network, users and groups and requires administrator privileges on your OCI account
+Lab 1 deals with setting up the network, users and groups and requires administrator privileges on your OCI account

-Labs 200 & 300 are geared towards the fleet administrator role responsible for deploying the autonomous exadata infrastructure and container databases
+Labs 2 & 3 are geared towards the fleet administrator role responsible for deploying the autonomous exadata infrastructure and container databases

-Labs 300 - 1000 are intended for a regular database user, DBA or developer who simply want to spin up an autonomous database in one of the pre-provisioned containers and start building applications
+Labs 4 onwards are intended for a regular database user, DBA or developer who simply want to spin up an autonomous database in one of the pre-provisioned containers and start building applications

 ## Goals for this workshop
 - Learn how to prepare your private data center in the Oracle Cloud Infrastructure